 You should have an estimate of your sales revenue for every month, quarter and year.
-Identifying any patterns in your sales cycles will help you better understand your business as well as plan out marketing initiatives and growth strategies.
-A seasonal business can aim to improve sales in the former offseason to become a year-round venture, while another business might become better prepared by understanding correlation in upticks and downturns in business due to factors such as the weather or economy.
+Identifying any patterns in your sales cycles helps you better understand your business; it’s also invaluable as you plan marketing initiatives and growth strategies.
+A seasonal business can aim to improve sales in the former off season to become a year-round venture, while another business might become better prepared by understanding correlation in upticks and downturns in business due to factors like the weather or economy.

 Sales forecasting is also the foundation for setting company growth goals.
-For instance, aim to improve your sales 10 percent over each previous period.
+For instance, aim to improve your sales 10% over each previous period.

 2. Expense outlay